Skip navigation

 Department: Newcastle Business School

-Professor Gary Bosworth is Research Lead in the Department of Entrepreneurship, Innovation and Strategy and part of the iNCITE research centre at Northumbria University.
+Professor Gary Bosworth is Research Lead in the Department of Entrepreneurship, Innovation and Strategy and director of the EPIC research centre at Northumbria University.
 As an active researcher in the fields of rural entrepreneurship and regional economic development, he serves on DEFRA's Rural Academic Advisory Panel and on the North East Rural Innovation Steering Group.
 He is also co-chair of ISBE's Rural Entrepreneurship Network and a Fellow of the Regional Studies Association.
 Gary leads modules on Contemporary Issues in Entrepreneurship and Entrepreneurial Ecosytems and Policy and supports research methods teaching and dissertation supervision.

 Gary Bosworth